 - a) Inspect for need: 1.
 Schedule cleaning for boxes and pipe that contain 2" or more of sediment and debris.
-2. Remove debris by vacuum North Pointe Solid Waste Special Service District operated machinery.
+2. Remove debris by vacuum operated machinery.
 3. When accumulations are mostly floating debris this material can be removed with a net.
-4. Inspect standing water for mosquito larvae and contact the Mosquito Abatement in American Fork when necessary.
+4. Inspect standing water for mosquito larvae and contact the Utah County Health Department when necessary.
+5. The HOA management company will update American Fork City staff at any time the storm drain maintenance operations change.
+6. The detention pond may require additional maintenance that will be performed on an as needed basis in addition to the contracted maintenance plan.
+Proper maintenance and clean-up will include weed removal, keeping the grass trim, trash/garbage removal, and removal of excess sediment as outlined above.